jasper-diongco/php-validation/README.md

   print_r($errors);
 ```
 - output : Array ( [email] => The field email must be a valid email. [confirm_password] => The password confirmation does not match. )

+# list of rules
+- required
+the input is required
+- email